Truman Lowe: Storytelling works

 Like many contemporary Native American artists, Lowe chooses his medium to explore the stories and experiences of Native peoples, allowing his artwork to serve as a form of cultural survival.
-The cosmology of the Winnebago people is told through a massive wooden sculpture Red Banks (1991), consisting entirely of wood at 12 × 37 × 8 feet.
+The cosmology of the Ho-Chunk people is told through a massive wooden sculpture Red Banks (1991), consisting entirely of wood at 12 × 37 × 8 feet.
 Red Banks serves as a visual analogy for oral tradition and myth, as well showing the framework upon which survival rests.

 At the premier of Red Banks Lowe embraced the importance of the artist as a storyteller and archivist of culture:

-Since Winnebago history is largely oral, tribal artists have a particularly important role to play in preserving tradition as well as making non-Indians aware of Winnebago culture.

 Other stories told through Lowe's work include the smallpox epidemic on the Black River Falls Indian Mission in 1901 (Wooden Pole Construction, 1983), serving as what has been described a "contemporary version of the mnemonic device," an idea that flows throughout his entire catalog of work.
 Personal stories are also reflected on through works like Feather Tree (1990), which honors his grandmother and the land she lived in.
 Lowe's work has also flowed into two dimensional drawings, where he has chosen to honor his mother's legacy.

 Preserving historical Native aspects

-Many of Lowe's works also embrace historically traditional works of Native peoples from the Winnebago, Woodland, and other Native American groups.
+Many of Lowe's works also embrace historically traditional works of Native peoples from Ho-Chunk, Woodland, and other Native American groups.
 The Headdress Series formed out of his interest in traditional Plains Indian regalia and a collection of pedestal and large scale sculptures incorporated the architecture of early shelters from the Woodlands communities.
 Many of his works have also incorporated other traditional Native objects frequently found within museum collections such as the work Cradle Board (1977–78) where Lowe used photographs found in the Wisconsin State Historical Society collections to serve as inspirations and putting his own twist on the concept of a cradle board.
-Many of the images from the historical society served as inspiration and research for his work, especially with housing and general community living in Winnebago communities and beyond.
+Many of the images from the historical society served as inspiration and research for his work, especially with housing and general community living in Ho-Chunk communities and beyond.

 Primitive housing and structures served as a way for Lowe to reflect on the disappearance of cultures in time, memory and history by way of an aesthetic.
 Their naked and simple—yet complexly built—designs reflect a "ghost like" presence of the past.
 In 1986 Lowe reflected on his sculpture work: "My real interest is structures, the sculptural aspect of primitive structures...what intrigues me is that something is very primitive yet at the same time, very universal."

 Small and large installations began to emerge in Lowe's work depicting higher conceptions influenced by his son's interest in astronomy.
 Works such as the Solstice series and Skychart series depict abstract astrological charts and images inspired by the exploration of peoples to new areas and regions with guidance from the sky.